 Building a StoryBrand

 Miller’s framework is simple: your customer is the hero of the story, not you.
-Every piece of marketing — your blog posts, your emails, your landing pages — should position the customer as the hero and your recommendation as the guide that helps them win.
+Every piece of marketing should position the customer as the hero.

 Read this if: Your content gets traffic but nobody clicks your affiliate links.